omnus-group/delegated-erc20-claim-with-burn/README.md

 Note - in ALL cases the allowance goes to the allowance holder.
 A delegate is merely authorised to submit a claim transaction (useful when allowlists addresses are in the deep freeze).

+Implementation of an ERC20 claim mechansism.
+This contract uses a merkle tree to authorise claims from allowlist addresses, including claims made from delegated addresses.
+In all cases the allowance from the leaf in the tree is distributed to the allowance holder NOT the delegate.
+The delegate in the leaf merely informs the contract of the address that can make the call.
+In the case where there is no delegate this will be the allowance holder, i.e. the allowance holder address is in the tree as both the allowance holder and the delegate.

+A single allowance can potentially be represented by multiple leafs, since the claimed balance is tracked against the allowance holder address.
+This allows a tree structure whereby an allowance holder can claim from their own address, or with a call from a delegated address, or even delegated addresses.

+Leaf format is allowanceHolder | delegate | allowanceAmount

+The claim period has a start and end date.
+Claims cannot be made before the start date or after the end date.
+After the end date anyone can call the contract to burn unclaimed token.

+For burning to work the claimable ERC20 must be burnable using ERC20Burnable.

 # Solidity API

 ## DelegatedERC20ClaimWithBurn